Biomechanics and Medical Devices

-At UBC, the Biomedical Option in Mechanical Engineering prepares top engineering students with the knowledge and skills necessary for a future in biomedical engineering.
-With exposure to a range of courses from biofluids to orthopedics, access to highly reputed professors in the field and an opportunity to gain hands on experience at some of the best biomedical facilities in Western Canada, the biomedical option opens doors for those wishing to work in industry, pursue a graduate research degree or even head off to medical school!
+At UBC, the Biomechanics and Medical Devices Option in Mechanical Engineering prepares top engineering students with the knowledge and skills necessary for a future in biomedical engineering.
+With exposure to a range of courses from biofluids to orthopedics, access to highly reputed professors in the field and an opportunity to gain hands on experience at some of the best biomedical facilities in Western Canada, the Biomechanics and Medical Devices option opens doors for those wishing to work in industry, pursue a graduate research degree or even head off to medical school!

 What are some of the unique opportunities that students at UBC have?